hfoffani/hypolambda/README.md

 ### Who do I talk to? ###

-* For any doubt or inquiry contact me at \@herchu or hfoffani at gmail dot com.
+* For any doubt or inquiry contact me at @hfoffani or hfoffani at gmail dot com.